ncatlab/nlab-content/pages/1/8/0/9/9081/content.md

  {#IngredientsOfFundamentalPhysics}

 Ever since [[Issac Newton]], [[theories of physics]] are formulated in the language of [[mathematics]].
 Modern physics is formulated in terms of modern mathematics in the most intimate way.
-We aim to give here a account at least of central parts of modern physics naturally formulated in the mathematics of _[[higher geometry]]_ that we discussed in _[geometry of physics - Geometry](geomery+of+physics#GEOMETRY)_.
+We aim to give here an account at least of central parts of modern physics naturally formulated in the mathematics of _[[higher geometry]]_ that we discussed in _[geometry of physics - Geometry](geometry+of+physics#GEOMETRY)_.

-The physics that we are concerned with is _fundamental_ physics, that part of the large subject of physics which is concerned with elementary  processes and phenomena of physics from which all others are thoght to _emerge_ as approximations to collective effects of complex configurations of the elementary entities.
+The physics that we are concerned with is _fundamental_ physics, that part of the large subject of physics which is concerned with elementary  processes and phenomena of physics from which all others are thought to _emerge_ as approximations to collective effects of complex configurations of the elementary entities.

 The best [[theory (physics)|theory]] of fundamental physics as presently understood is known as _[[Einstein-Yang-Mills-Dirac-Higgs theory]]_.